HaikuTeam/docs/using-haiku/creating-an-animation.md

+---
+description: Animation is one of the main features of Haiku, and the heart of creating animations in Haiku is the Timeline.
+Using a combination of the Timeline and Stage, you can move and transform elements in your component over time, with the result being... animation!
+---

 # Creating Animations with the Timeline

 Animation is one of the main features of Haiku, and the heart of creating animations in Haiku is the **Timeline**.
 Using a combination of the Timeline and Stage, you can move and transform elements in your component over time, with the result being... animation!